oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

 6. Click on OK.

-## Task 2: Import PeopleSoft Application Server Tier
+## Task 2: Import PeopleSoft Application Server Tier Running On Linux

 1. You will now comeback to below page.
 Click on + icon to import Application Server component of Peoplesoft.